Skip to main content

 export default config;

-2. Writing Smart Contracts
+2. Writing Smart Contracts for TEN

 info

-Step 1: Declaring a Public Variable
+Step 1: Basic contract with a Public Variable

 // SPDX-License-Identifier: MIT